GRAINS-Wheat rebounds 4% as recession jitters abate

 "The soybean market has looked terrible technically, but the momentum indicators are beginning to turn higher," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage.
 "Weather uncertainty into the critical August period should support prices for the time being."

+Some agricultural traders see the potential for further grain rallies given demand from importers and the protracted conflict in Ukraine.

-Ukraine's foreign ministry said it will summon Turkey's ambassador to seek clarification after a Russian-flagged cargo ship suspected of carrying stolen Ukrainian grain left a Turkish port.
+Ukraine's foreign ministry said it will summon Turkey's ambassador after a Russian-flagged cargo ship suspected of carrying stolen Ukrainian grain left a Turkish port.

-Egypt's state grains buyer GASC purchased about 63,000 tonnes of German wheat in a direct deal this week, sources said, adding to large import purchases since last week.
+In demand news, Egypt's state grains buyer ramped up direct purchases of imported wheat this week.

+On Friday, the U.S. Department of Agriculture is slated to issue weekly U.S. grain export sales data.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Emelia Sithole-Matarise and Chris Reese)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Emelia Sithole-Matarise, Chris Reese and Grant McCool)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))